 Annual leave (holidays)

 Workers and employees are entitled to paid annual leave.
 Public holidays count towards this.
-So in total a worker should receive a minimum entitlement of 28 days leave per year.
+In total a worker should receive a minimum entitlement of 28 days leave per year.

-If no leave year is specified then it is the date the employee started up to the anniversary (for workers employed before 1/10/98, the leave year starts 1 October).
+If no leave year is specified then it is the date the worker started up to the anniversary (for workers employed before 1/10/98, the leave year starts 1 October).

 Annual leave cannot be paid in lieu except on termination of employment.
-This means that an employer cannot pay an employee holiday pay instead of giving them time off.
+This means that an employer cannot pay an worker holiday pay instead of giving them time off.

 Annual leave is not in addition to public holidays; they are included in the statutory entitlement but there is nothing to prevent the employer agreeing to give additional entitlement.

-A worker/employee can take leave by giving correct notice.
+A worker can take leave by giving correct notice.
 They must give twice as many days notice in advance of the first day proposed for leave as the number of days in total.

 If the employer objects they must give counter-notice of the number of days leave in the worker’s notice.